 How to get to Mysore

-Mysore Palace is the second highest visited monument after the Taj Mahal in India.
+Mysore Palace is India’s second most visited monument after the Taj Mahal.

 Mysore by Air